Friday, July 3, 2009

 Perry was among my very first customers for House Cleaning Biz 101, and has been a proponent of the program ever since.
 I was among the first to support his efforts to build ARCSI and I am proud to say I am among the first to subscribe to HOME CLEANER MAGAZINE.

-HOME CLEANER MAGAZINE and get a flavor of what you can expect by subscribing.
+I strongly encourage you to check out the Web site for HOME CLEANER MAGAZINE and get a flavor of what you can expect by subscribing.
 In fact, if you’re an early subscriber you’ll find a special bonus waiting for you.
 There is already a lot of good information to be found on this online publication, including an article by Yours Truly entitled Coming Clean: Turning Your “Underground” Business Legitimate.
 I promise you’ll find this e-magazine a tremendous resource for your residential cleaning business.

 Includes Featured Businesses